-Thus, the provision of several grants from the Singapore Government for individuals and organisations in Newton at various stages of their life is a boon.
+Thus, the provision of several grants from the Singapore Government for individuals and organisations in Marina Bay at various stages of their life is a boon.
 This opens a doors to a rewarding career option for those who are looking for good money and great job satisfaction from their job.

 One must plan to build upon skills for their own personal and future growth.
 In today’s business environment, you need to manage your own learning.
 When you are managing employees, you think about their development within the organization.
 What about yours?

 Although there is a growing trend towards purchasing digital tools as a service, the barriers to Digitalization remain relatively high.
 ‘Going Digital’ in itself, is expensive and requires SMEs to actively plan for the business as a whole in a longer-term time horizon.

 Mid-life career changers often consider returning to school.
 Here are 3 reasons why you might consider getting an MBA... and when you might consider an alternative approach to growing your career..

 (1) Supplementing skills in a field where you are already successful.

 An MBA degree has become extremely popular as a second degree to supplement an existing specialty.
 For instance, nurses and doctors are seeking business knowledge in such large numbers that some universities have created special programs for them.

 This option makes sense if you can use the knowledge immediately and you can pay for the program comfortably.
 If you are not self-employed, make sure your employer or the employment marketplace will reward your efforts.